subinprk/subinprk/README.md

 5. FDF:            Representing a landscape as a 3D object in which all surfaces are outlined in lines
 6. push_swap:      Sort data on a stack, with a limited set of instructions
 7. pipex:          Understanding multi pipe, fork Unix system calls
-8. philosopher:    Learning how threads work (current project)
+8. philosopher:    Learning how threads work
-9. minishell:      Creating simple shell, learning processes, file descriptors deeply (current project)
+9. minishell:      Creating simple shell, learning processes, file descriptors deeply